balderb/Casino_Vanilla/README.md

 ## Who? :bomb:

 Top recent news! :mega: A hacker :cop: found out the names of the skilled coders :busts_in_silhouette: that where brave enought to tackle such an incredible task!
-Their names are
+Their names are: <br>
-*Lisa Baetsle
+Lisa Baetsle <br>
-*Karolina Dys
+Karolina Dys <br>
-*Balder Bongaerts
+Balder Bongaerts <br>
-*Alejandro Jose Perdomo Cuello Polania Noguera (that last one sure is a mouthfull! :trollface:)
+Alejandro Jose Perdomo Cuello Polania Noguera (that last one sure is a mouthfull! :trollface:) <br>
 And we have found out the webpage that they are working at! :muscle: <br>
 Take a closer look!! :astonished: <br>
 [Casino_Vanilla](https://balderb.github.io/Casino_Vanilla/index.html).